-With SMTP authentication, you can send email via PHP.
+With SMTP authentication, you can send an email via PHP.
 You just have to download PHPMailer class files to use the PHPMailer courses:

 The following is the sample code for SMTP authentication to send e-mails using the PHP script: